jaoleal/Misfit_core/brainstorm hackaton obsidian/fake bitcoin.md

 * dificult target
 * nonce
-we can use this https://ratatui.rs/ for a tui interface. and some slides with escalidraw and google slides for presentation.
+we can use this https://ratatui.rs/ for a tui interface.

+we can use this: https://medium.com/@Collinszurum/bitcoin-block-construction-using-rust-a-step-by-step-guide-2c961d5e1af2 for the base to construct the block and some slides with escalidraw and google slides for presentation.